phopley/Rodney/docs/04 Mission 1 Design Goal 1 Part 1.md

 You can think of this as a C like structure.
 This is the message which will be sent as a ROS topic to the Arduino.
 The message contains two elements, __index__ indicates which of the servos is to be moved and __angle__ is the angle to move the servo to in degrees.

 The second message type will be sent as two topics to the pan and tilt node and is the *pan_tilt.msg*.
-One topic will relate to the head/camera pan tilt device and the other will be used later for the LIDAR pan tilt device.
+One topic will relate to the head/camera pan tilt device and the other will be used later for possibly the LIDAR pan tilt device.

 ``` Python
 int16 pan   # the angle for the pan servo